Moulton – Just Why is it a ‘Classic’ Design

 There were many twists and turns to the Moulton story after the whirlwind success that followed the 1962 launch, covered in the Potted History section below, but today’s Moulton range shows that the design has evolved to take account of modern materials and is also the product of Alex Moulton’s continuing work to improve on any design elements he felt needed further work.

 This is a sub-9kg / 20lbs Moulton with an amazing stainless steel finish and so-called Hydrolastic rear suspension, a combination of a rubber sphere and fluid damping.
-A fantastically light and sporty bike described as ‘the greyhound of Moultons’.
+Moulton Speeds are fantastically light and sporty bikes described as ‘the greyhound of Moultons’.

-Specced specifically for all kinds of terrain- paths, trails, tracks and gravel roads.
+Designed and built specifically for all kinds of terrain - paths, trails and gravel roads.
 It features a wide range 1x11 SRAM Rival 1 drivetrain and 1.95” wide semi-knobbly tyres.

 The AM is made to order in Bradford on Avon and features ‘trickle down’ technical features from the more expensive New Series models like the Flexitor rear pivot and Hydrolastic rear suspension unit, instead of the earlier rubber monosphere.
 AM models are typically built with 18 or 20 speed gears.